- The Movement of a Feline, And The Weight of a Zoid!

 When developing the MPZ-01 Shield Liger, we designed its internal skeleton, then created a design that covered it with armor.
 For Zoids Wild, we took this idea even further and came up with the idea of 'excavating' Zoids in their skeletal state and adding armaments to them for use as weapons.
 The head and other parts of the AZ-01 Blade Liger are also expressed as an internal skeleton to which armor is added.
 You could say that this is a product where you can truly experience the evolution of Zoids.

-— When I hear you talking about it, it seems like Zoids Wild has brought various evolutions to Zoids development.
+— When I hear you talking about it, it seems like Zoids Wild has brought a number of evolutions to Zoids development.

 Nakase: The idea of the skeleton (frame) with exterior parts used in Zoids Wild brought us a lot of ideas for 'ease of assembly.'
 The gimmicks are linked to the frame, so there were many ideas for designing parts to take advantage of those gimmicks.